atkaper/devtunnel/README.md

 See folder ```tunnel-client-nodejs``` for the code.
 Written for nodejs.

 Disclaimer: I am NOT a nodejs application developer.
 So some of my choices in the code might seem a bit off ;-) Feel free to submit correction pull-requests to me.
+Or just let me know if any part of the code can be improved (and how).

 All code is currently in a single file: ```dev-tunnel-client.js```.